Radon Sobolev Variational Auto-Encoders: RS-VAE: Radon Sobolev Variational Auto-Encoder

 \subsubsection{Comparison with other "sliced" distances}

-One of the main interests of the distance that we introduce is to be able to provide a computational efficient alternative to previous metrics such as the sliced Wasserstein~\cite{Kolouri_2018_CVPR,Deshpande_2018_CVPR,kolouri2018sliced,Wu_2019_CVPRgenerative,Deshpande_2019_CVPRmax} (referenced as "SW" in the following) and the Cramer-Wold distances~\cite{CWAE} (named "CW").
-As such it is interesting to know whether optimizing the X-ray Sobolev distance (referenced as "XS") is a proxy to minimizing the SW or CW distances.
-In fact, evidence is already present in the literature that optimizing the CW distance and SW distances is similar so for clarity we will only compare with a distance at a time.
+One of the main interests of the distance that we introduce is to be able to provide a computational efficient alternative to previous metrics such as the sliced Wasserstein~\cite{Kolouri_2018_CVPR,Deshpande_2018_CVPR,kolouri2018sliced,Wu_2019_CVPRgenerative,Deshpande_2019_CVPRmax} (referenced as "SW" in the following) and the Cram\'er-Wold distances~\cite{CWAE} (named "CW").
+As such it is interesting to know whether optimizing the Radon Sobolev distance (referenced as "RS") is a proxy for minimizing the SW or CW distances.
+In fact, evidence is already present in the literature that optimizing the CW distance and SW distances is similar; given this context, we will only compare with one distance on each dataset.

-A comparaison between the XS and CW distances on the Fashion-MNIST dataset is presented in Figure~\ref{fig:FMcomparaisonCW} (see Figure~\ref{fig:resultsFMNIST} for illustrative results on Fashion-MNIST).
+A comparison between the RS and CW distances on the Fashion-MNIST dataset is presented in Figures~\ref{fig:FMcomparaisonCW} (see Figure~\ref{fig:resultsFMNIST} for illustrative results on Fashion-MNIST).

-Comparaisons between the SW and XS distances on MNIST and CIFAR10 are presented in Figures~\ref{fig:M_comparaisonSW} and \ref{fig:C10_comparaisonSW}.
-Both show that the XS distance is a practical proxy for both the SW and CW distances.
+Comparisons between the SW and RS distances on MNIST and CIFAR10 are presented in Figures~\ref{fig:M_comparaisonSW}, \ref{fig:C10_comparaisonSW} and \ref{fig:scatter}.
+Both show that the RS distance is a practical proxy for the SW and CW distances.